cifren/RhinoReport/Resources/doc/index.md

 ]
 ```

-Then run a composer update:
+Then run a `composer update`:
 ```shell
 composer.phar update
 # OR
 composer.phar update earls/earls/rhino-report-bundle # to only update the bundle
 ```

-Register the bundle with your kernel:
+Register the bundle with your `kernel`:
 ```php
 // in AppKernel::registerBundles()
 $bundles = array(